AI Search Engine Ranking: How ChatGPT, Perplexity & Gemini Decide Which Brands to Cite (2026)

 But when a potential customer asks ChatGPT to recommend a product in your category, your brand isn’t mentioned.
 Not once.

 This isn’t a hypothetical scenario.
 It’s happening to most brands right now.
 Loamly’s 2026 AI Traffic report found that 85.7% of companies score near zero on AI visibility — despite many of them performing well in traditional search.
 Meanwhile, ChatGPT has crossed 900 million weekly active users and processes 2 billion queries per day.
-Gartner projects that overall search engine query volume will decline 25% by 2026 as AI-powered answer engines gain traction.
+Gartner projects that overall search engine query volume will decline around 25% as AI-powered answer engines gain traction.

 The way people discover brands is changing.
 This article explains exactly how — and what you can do about it before your competitors figure it out.